-- Setting up templates and procedure for the Notified Body to inform the EURLs of class D devices to be covered and initiate the 60-day consultation procedure. - If instrumentation needs to be located on EURL premises, it has to be installed and the personnel trained.
+- Preparation of template contracts and payment of fees; - Setting up templates and procedure for the Notified Body to inform the EURLs of class D devices to be covered and initiate the 60-day consultation procedure; - If instrumentation needs to be located on EURL premises, it has to be installed and the personnel trained.
 Moreover, this will require setting up plans for instrumentation maintenance.